 We do not have any off-balance sheet financing arrangements or liabilities.
-In addition, our policy is not to enter into futures or forward contracts.
-Finally, we do not have any majority-owned subsidiaries or any interests in, or relationships with, any special-purpose entities that are not included in the consolidated financial statements.
+In addition, we do not have any majority-owned subsidiaries or any interests in, or relationships with, any special-purpose entities that are not included in the consolidated financial statements.
 We have, however, an administrative services agreement with Genesys in which we provide Genesys with ongoing administrative, operational and other non-professional support services.
 We manage Genesys and have the power to direct the activities that most significantly impact Genesys' performance, in addition to being obligated to absorb expected losses from Genesys.
 Accordingly, we are the primary beneficiary of Genesys and consolidate Genesys as a variable interest entity.